microprediction/timemachines/README.md

    with one line of code, quite often (again, see [thinking.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) for an illustration, or [prophetskaterscomposed.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py)).

   - **Simpler deployment**.
 There is no state, other that that explicitly returned to the caller.
-For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary.
-Thus it is trivially converted to JSON and back, for instance in a web application.
+For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary trivially converted to JSON and back (for instance in a web application).
+See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for a little more discussion.

 **NO CLASSES**  **NO DATAFRAMES** **NO CEREMONY**